ideabrian/airtable-sdk-php/docs/start.md

 ## Getting Started

-The first think you will need to do it create an [Airtable](https://airtable.com) account.
+The first think you will need to do is create an [Airtable](https://airtable.com) account.

 At the time of this writing, the Airtable API doesn't include functionality for creating a `Base`.
 Therefore, this SDK assumes you have already created a `Base` using the Airtable.com web-based gui.